fledge-iot/fledge-filter-asset/docs/index.rst

 Asset Filter
 ============

-The *foglamp-filter-asset* is a filter that allows for assets to be included, excluded or renamed in a stream.
+The *fledge-filter-asset* is a filter that allows for assets to be included, excluded or renamed in a stream.
 It may be used either in *South* services or *North* tasks and is driven by a set of rules that define for each named asset what action should be taken.

 Asset filters are added in the same way as any other filters.